agile-dev-assignments/project-setup-team-chigan-systematic-katalog/README.md

 ## Instructions for Building and Testing
+###### To run locally:
+`git clone` this repository onto your local computer.
-To run the front-end: cd into the front-end directory and enter `npm start` in the terminal.
+Run the front-end: cd into the front-end directory and enter `npm start` in the terminal.
 Go to localhost:3000 to see website.

-To run the back-end: cd into the back-end directory and enter `npm start`.
+Run the back-end: cd into the back-end directory and enter `npm start`.
 Go to localhost:4000 to see backend GET/POST apis.

-To run front-end with back-end, open 2 terminals.
+Run front-end with back-end, open 2 terminals.
 Run `npm start` on the front-end in one terminal and run `npm start` on the back-end simutaneously in the other terminal.
 Go to localhost:3000 to see website with back-end.

 To test the apis with our unit test, cd into the back-end direcotry and enter `npm test`. `ctrl + c` after you see the # passing to get overall stats.

+###### To deploy and view app on digital ocean:
+ssh onto digital ocean ip
+`git clone` repository
+`cd` into the front-end folder and run `REACT_APP_api_base=http://134.209.223.119:4000 pm2 start npm -- start` to deploy front-end
+`cd` into the back-end folder and run `pm2 start server.js` to deploy back-end `pm2 kill` to stop all processes

+To view deployed app, go to the link: http://134.209.223.119:3000/

 ## Additional Links to Markdown documents
 [Project Proposal](https://github.com/agile-dev-assignments/project-proposal-jyn229/blob/main/README.md) — initial proposal and concept idea